unclebob/fitnesse/FitNesseRoot/files/fitnesse/README.txt

 This section will contain the resources.

-If you checked out the code, the resources are located in FitNesseRoot/files/fitnesse.
-This works nicely during development.
-Everything in this directory will be packaged in fitnesse.resources, so the resources can be served from the fitnesse.jar directly.
-The files are still accessible (through a resource loader), but will not be visible in the User's FitNesseRoot (previously all resources were extracted in FitNesseRoot/files).

 Users can override files in files/fitnesse or add their own (e.g. a custom theme).
 Both the render engine (Velocity) and the FileResponder check files/fitnesse and the fitnesse.resources package when looking for a particular